Safe-DS/DSL/docs/language/pipeline-language/expressions.md

 }
 ```

-This class has a static [attribute][attributes] called `verboseTraining`, which has type `Boolean`.
+This class has a static [attribute][attributes] called `#!sds verboseTraining`, which has type `#!sds Boolean`.
 Static means that the attribute is shared between all instances of the class and can be accessed on the class itself, rather than a specific instance.

 Moreover, the class has an instance [attribute][attributes]`maxDepth`, which is an integer.
 This must be accessed on a specific instance of the class.

 #### Member Access of Static Class Member

-Let us look at how to access the static [attribute][attributes] `verboseTraining` to retrieve its value:
+Let us look at how to access the static [attribute][attributes] `#!sds verboseTraining` to retrieve its value:

 ```sds
 DecisionTree.verboseTraining